SoftwareAG/c8y-docs/src/documents/guides/reference/users.html.md

             "userName": "jsmith"
         }}

-When user is added to group, suitable audit record is created with type 'User' and activity 'User updated'.
+When a user is added to a group, a corresponding audit record is created with type 'User' and activity 'User updated'.

-### Remove User from a group
+### Remove user from a group

-Request body: N/A.
+Request body: n/a

+Response body: n/a

-Response body: N/A. Example request: DELETE a UserReference
+Example request: Delete a UserReference

      DELETE /user/<<tenant>>/groups/<<groupId>>/users/<<yourUserName>>
      Host: [hostname]